Should you start a blog? Three questions to consider first and how to write your first blog post.

 Before you start any new marketing effort, it’s critical to have key performance indicators first.
 Otherwise, you’ll end up spending time, money, and human resources on marketing endeavors and have no idea if they are actually working.

 Different nonprofits will have different KPIs based on their overall organizational goals and marketing strategies.
-For example, if you’re United Way, you might be working toward engaging a corporate audience in hopes of building up your workplace giving campaign.
+For example, if you are United Way, you might be working toward engaging a corporate audience in hopes of building up your workplace giving campaign.
 Your blog topics will be more centered around a professional, working audience, and your KPI might be the number of new workplaces that begin employee-giving campaigns.

 If you’re a smaller nonprofit that serves elementary-age kids, your blog might be geared toward educating parents, and your KPI may be email list growth or volunteer sign-ups.
 Your performance measures can be whatever you want - it’s just important to have them.
 Knowing the number of website visitors is one thing, but knowing that, on average, each blog post leads to ten new email subscribers is a completely different measurement.